 Hello.
 I haven't used my Dell Dimensions for quite a while (Several months).
-When I switched it on it the first thing it told me was my copy of Windows 7 wasn't genuine!!
+When I switched it on, the first thing it told me was my copy of Windows 7 wasn't genuine!!
 I couldn't believe it.
-Of course it is genuine!
+Of course, it is genuine!

-I loaded my computer then ran the the Dell Support Center.
-It flagged several problems, ranging from Microsoft updates outstanding to my copy of Microsoft Security Essentials was disabled (Due to my license problem).
+I loaded my computer then ran the Dell Support Center.
+It flagged several problems, ranging from Microsoft updates outstanding to my copy of Microsoft Security Essentials was disabled (Due to my licence problem).

 I was then prompted to upgrade Support Center to the latest version.
-When this was done it looked quite different to what I am use to.
+When this was done, it looked quite different to what I am used to.
 However, the options are more or less the same.

 After doing a bit of work I went back to the support tool and clicked the option to check my hard drive and my computer froze.
 I couldn't do anything to unlock it, including CTRL, ALT & DEL.

 The only way out of it was to hold the power button in for several seconds and power it down.

 I was livid because I had written a document in Open Office and didn't save it.
 When my machine loaded back up, the document couldn't be recovered.
 Gutted!!

 I'm unsure about the latest version now.
 Do you think it is the software or my computer?

 Thank you for your contribution, James.
 First off, I have never had the issue you experienced with Windows 7.
 It is usually genuine or not.
 Glad you sorted it out.